opensafely/documentation/docs/case-control-studies.md

 ## Extract data for the potential controls

 The *potential controls* are the group of patients that are matched to the cases to give the *matched controls*.
-In this step, we will construct a second study definition to extract only the matching data for the potential controls.
+In this step, we will construct a second dataset definition to extract only the matching data for the potential controls.

-We will name this study definition `study_definition_potential_controls.py`.
+We will name this dataset definition `dataset_definition_potential_controls.py`.

 Our `project.yaml` now includes the following action: